THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 6. Visa Application Form for Schengen Italy visa from

-I came across the following statement in the VFS site – “Ensure you submit documents in Italian if required.
-Documents which are not in Italian must be translated into Italian.
+I came across the following statement on the VFS site – “Ensure you submit documents in Italian if required.
+Documents that are not in Italian must be translated into Italian.
 The translation should be completed by a certified translator.”

 While I was pondering how to proceed further, I thought of checking with the VFS center.
 I called them up and they clarified that it’s not necessary.
-And they would provide visa application form that has both English and Italian words to be filled at the VFS center itself.
+And they would provide a visa application form with English and Italian words to be filled at the VFS center itself.

-Single entry visa allows you to enter and exit the Schengen area only once.
-Suppose, you want to hop on a cruise or visit the beautiful Plitvice Lakes National Park in Croatia, then you will have to own multiple entry Schengen visas.
-In which case, you won’t require an additional Croatian visa for entry to Croatia.
+A single entry visa allows you to enter and exit the Schengen area only once.
+Suppose, you want to hop on a cruise or visit the beautiful Plitvice Lakes National Park in Croatia, then you will have to own multiple-entry Schengen visas.
+In this case, you won’t require an additional Croatian visa for entry to Croatia.
 Even when Croatia is not part of the Schengen countries.

-So, ideally always apply for Schengen multiple entry visas for the longest duration application (3 months for short-term Type “C” tourist visa for Italy and or 6 months for long-term Type “D” National visa).
-Mention the same in the cover letter as well stating your reasons.
+So, ideally always apply for Schengen multiple entry visas for the longest duration application (3 months for a short-term Type “C” tourist visa for Italy and 6 months for a long-term Type “D” National visa).
+Mention the same in the Schengen visa cover letter as well stating your reasons.
 If you are planning to travel again to the Schengen countries, then multiple entry visas make a lot of sense.

-Note – The visa approval and duration is solely under the discretion of the embassy, and more often than not, usually covers the duration of travel with a leeway of a week or two.
+Note – The visa approval and duration are solely under the discretion of the embassy, and more often than not, usually cover the duration of travel with a leeway of a week or two.

 VFS Contact details

-In the process of applying for an Italy visa from India, if you face any questions, reach out to VFS Helpline to clarify any doubts that may arise while applying for the visa.
+In the process of applying for an Italy visa for Indians, if you face any questions, reach out to VFS Helpline to clarify any doubts that may arise while applying for the visa.